ddkwork/x64dbgMCP/README.md

 ## Additional Notes

-- Claude is actaully very good at stepping through programs, identifying API's, and just building overrall awareness of a given    binary
+- Claude is actuallly very good at stepping through programs, identifying potentially important API's, and just building overrall awareness of a given binary
 - Some automatic command generation may not work perfectly with DbgCmdExec.
 - The AI can step through code much faster than manual debugging for analysis tasks